TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Index.rst

     TypoScript configuration and :php:`$content`, some content to be processed and returned.

-    ..
-Which entry in TYPO3_CONF_VARS enables the user-prefix to be changed?
+    ..  todo: Which entry in TYPO3_CONF_VARS enables the user-prefix to be changed?
 This should be mentioned.
 Looks like this entry has gone and this info no longer valid.